mugelele/html-form-with-php-sql/README.md

 Prepared Statements: Uses MySQLi prepared statements to protect against SQL injection.

-if you find any bug drop a comment and help me to fix it
+if you find any bug feel free to fix it

 Responsive Form: Includes fields for First Name, Second Name, Email, and Gender selection.